 The tool is appropriate for both homes and workshops.
 When purchasing the rotary tool for removing excess material on your tabletop, that does not mean its use ends there.
 You still use it for other purposes.
 With the right accessories and the rotary tool, you have a lot of activities to complete.
 Remember to put on your safety gear before powering the rotary tool.

 What Milwaukee Rotary Tools are like Dremels

 The Milwaukee M12 Rotary Tool is similar to Dremels.
-What makes it similar are the features that appear to both rotary Tools.
+What makes it similar are the features that appear in both rotary Tools.
 The Milwaukee is a small, cordless tool that features a Lithium-Ion battery.
 Its functionality allows it to work well in tight spaces.
 It also has a metal construction that makes it durable.

-The rubber grasps on the handle make it comfortable to hold for a long time.
+The rubber grasps on the handle makes it comfortable to hold for a long time.
 It features advanced engineering that goes into making this rotary tool functional.
 It works for long periods without compromising quality, and its build makes it easy to use in tight spaces.